How to Achieve Great Baking Results from Proper Mixing Techniques

 How does this technique result in a flaky biscuit?

-A flaky biscuit is comprised of thin sheets of dough stacked on top of each other with lots of large flakes of butter throughout.
+A flaky biscuit comprises thin sheets of dough stacked on top of each other with lots of large flakes of butter throughout.
 When you cut through the dough that you’ve made with this technique, you will be able to see the horizontal layers as well as the thin sheets of butter (the chunks of butter that you originally started with have been rolled into sheets with the rolling pin).

 You will notice that as you roll and fold, the dough will become more and more uniform in texture (it will start out very “shaggy”), and it will also become more difficult to roll.
 This is because all of the rolling that you are doing is developing the gluten in the flour (flour + liquid + agitation = gluten).

 In this case, the rolling provides the agitation.
 Depending on the protein content of your flour, you will get more or less gluten development.
-I recommend using an all purpose flour for flaky biscuits and a low protein flour like cake flour or White Lily brand for making tender biscuits.
+I recommend using an all-purpose flour for flaky biscuits and a low protein flour like cake flour or White Lily brand for making tender biscuits.

 Comments